Oiubrab/star_particle/README.md

 HOW TO RUN?
 -----------

+There are two ways to get cool output here.
+At each step, if you need to see running instructions, just run the binary (fortran) or script (bash,python) and instructions will be outputted.

+### The Little Less Easy Way

-In order to run, compile the particle_sim.f95 with the physics.f95 module and run the output.
+In order to run the simulation, compile the particle_sim.f95 with the physics.f95 module and run the output.
 If you have gfortran this would be:

 	gfortran physics.f95 particle_sim.f95 -o <your_name_here>
-	./<your_name_here>
+	./<your_name_here> <initial_separation> <particle_number> <timesteps> <delta_time> <initial_conditions>

-This will create a folder with a set of text files that contaion the position, velocity and acceleration information.
+This will create a folder with a set of text files (for each timestep) that contaion the position, velocity and acceleration information for the particles requested by particle_number, at the initial_separation requested.
+As of writing this, there are two initial conditions setup here.
+The 'random' initial_conditions input will simply place particles randomly throughout the field defined by initial_separation.
+The 'random_2_clumps' Initial_conditions input splits the particles into two even groups and places them in diagonally opposed squares.
 In order to visualise the data, run the python_plotter.py script:

-	python python_plotter.py <size>
+	python python_plotter.py <field_snapshot_scale> <particle_number> <timesteps> <delta_time> <initial_conditions>

-to output an mp4 of the particle simulation.
-Input a number, in place of <size>, to determine the dimensions of the viewing area.
+to first view the simulation in a window, then output an mp4 of the particle simulation when the screen is closed.
+Input a number, in place of field_snapshot_scale, to determine the dimensions of the viewing area.
+All other input variables should be the same as hat inputted into the fortran code.

+### The Easy Way

+If you are doing this in bash, a convenient bash script has been written to defacate the above program all over your computer in one go.
+Just run:

+	sh execution <field_snapshot_scale> <initial_separation> <particle_number> <timesteps> <delta_time> <initial_conditions>

+### What You Need To Suceed (Or, What I Used)

+Bash:

+- Bash

+Fortran:

+- Gfortran

+Python:

+- python 2.7.14
+- numpy 1.16.4
+- matplotlib 2.0.2